How FICO Credit Scores Are Calculated

-Since we live in an computer-driven world, it's not surprising that your ability to repay your mortgage loan comes down to a single number.
+Since we live in an automated society, it should come as no surprise that your ability to repay your mortgage loan boils down to a single number.

-All three credit reporting agencies (Equifax, Experian and TransUnion) use a slightly different system to arrive at a score.
+The three agencies use slightly different formulas to build a credit score.
 Fair Isaac and Cooriginally developed this score. .

-- Credit Card Balances - How many accounts do you have, and how much do you owe?
+- Balances on your Credit Cards - How many accounts do you have, and how much do you owe on them?

 - Requests for Credit - How many times have you had your credit checked for a loan?

-To improve your FICO score, you must obtain the reports that are used to build it.
-Of course, you need the score as well.
-Fair Isaac, the corporation that offered the original FICO credit score, offers credit scores on its website: myFICO.com.
-It's inexpensive, fast, and easy to get your credit score along with credit reports from all three agencies.
-Also available are helpful information and tools that can help you analyze what actions might have the greatest impact on your FICO score.
+Before you can improve your FICO score, you have to obtain your score and make certain that the reports from each credit reporting agency are correct.
+Fair Isaac, the corporation that invented the original FICO credit score, sells credit scores on its website: myFICO.com.
+It's inexpensive, fast, and easy to get your credit score along with reports from all three reporting agencies.
+They also provide information and tools that can help you improve your credit score.

-You can get a free credit report every year from all three agencies at AnnualCreditReport.com.
-You won't get a free credit score from AnnualCreditReport.com, but getting it is fast and inexpensive.
+You can get a federally-mandated free credit report once per year from the three major agencies by visiting AnnualCreditReport.com.
+You won't get a free credit score from AnnualCreditReport.com, but getting it is quick and inexpensive.